ivanitlearning/AWS-Associate-Courses/README.md

   - Standard
   - Infrequent access
   - Can use lifecycle policies to move data between classes.
+- **Test notes**: For *File operation* and *allows concurrent connections from multiple EC2 instances*.
+There are various AWS storage options that you can choose but whenever these criteria show up, always consider using EFS instead of using EBS Volumes which is mainly used as a “block” storage and can only have one connection to one EC2 instance at a time.
+  - Note: You [*can* use](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volumes-multi.html) EBS to attach to multiple EC2 instances but only in same AZ

 #### 1.11.1.3 Notes from Demo